Provide a pass-through flag for sql_exec() which goes directly to the native MySQL engine

 (bug report exists for this btw)

-#5 Updated by Ernesto Baschny almost 9 years ago
+#5 Updated by Ernesto Baschny over 9 years ago

 Yes, agreed.
 But then the project to make DBAL work with Extbase would require some "lots" of more work and not only getting rid of sql_exec().
 Because the "complex part to parse" probably are the WHERE and HAVING sections.